Monitoring and Evaluation

 The following tools are applied in the ongoing monitoring and evaluation of our projects:

-Field visits are carried out by our programme managers in the Secretariat.
+Field visits are carried out by our Programme Officers in the Secretariat.
 The frequency depends on the project complexity, duration, financial size and our experience with the partner.

 The purpose of the visits at field level is to obtain a first-hand impression of project achievements in relation to the project plan and to discuss progress and obstacles with the partner.
 Focus is on learning best practices, sharing experience and finding solutions in collaboration.
 As a supplement to visits at field level, regular interactions are taken with project partners to discuss progress in implementation and obstacles encountered.